John Reardon: Hudson & Rex

-For the seven seasons that aired from 2019-2025, Reardon co-starred in Hudson & Rex with Diesel vom Burgimwald and several of the German Shepherd dog's relatives in the title roles of the Canadian hit series.
-They continued to film during the Covid-19 pandemic under the safety guidelines of the province.
-The show is a remake of the European hit series Inspector Rex that aired for two decades.
+For the seven seasons that aired from 2019 to 2025, Reardon co-starred in Hudson & Rex with Diesel vom Burgimwald and several other pedigreed German Shepherd Dogs who were Diesel's nephews and cousins in the title roles of the Canadian hit series.
+The show is a remake of the European series Inspector Rex that aired for two decades in Austria and Italy.

-Charlie Hudson is a recently divorced detective in the fictional St. John's Police Department.
-The real St. John's is in Newfoundland and Labrador.
-Rex is a police dog (law enforcement animal, K-9) whose human K-9 officer partner was killed as they chased a suspect.
+Hudson is a recently divorced detective in the St. John's Police Department, located in St. John's, Newfoundland and Labrador, Canada.
+Rex is a police dog (K-9, "highly trained law enforcement animal") whose human K-9 officer partner was killed as they chased a suspect.
 Hudson was the only one at the scene who was able to convince Rex to step away from his partner's body and get into a van.
 The two formed an unbreakable bond as they began to work cases together as partners.
-About their close partnership, Reardon said, "Charlie’s looking for some companionship since he’s on his own.
+About their close partnership, Reardon said, "Charlie's looking for some companionship since he's on his own.
 Rex fills that void for him and they work really well together."

 Reardon continued in the role and acted as an executive producer on the show from season 4 until midway through season 7.
-Unfortunately, he had tonsil cancer and had to take a leave of absence for treatment.
-During Reardon's recovery, the Hudson & Rex production team cast Luke Roberts in the role of the character named "Detective Mark."
+As he had tonsil cancer, he had to take a leave of absence for treatment.
+During Reardon's recovery, the Hudson & Rex production team cast Luke Roberts in the role of the character named "Detective Mark".
 For most of season 7, Reardon appeared in episodes by phone where Hudson calls from South America where he is searching for his lost brother.
-After Reardon’s recovery, the producers decided to keep Roberts as Det.
-Mark Hudson, effectively ending Reardon’s employment on the show.
+After Reardon's recovery, the producers decided to keep Roberts as Detective Mark Hudson, effectively ending Reardon's employment on the show.